(xx) Provisions, contingent liabilities and contingent assets

 Bank balances and deposits are held with only high rated banks and majority of other security deposits are placed majorly with government agencies.

-The Company’s corporate finance department is responsible for liquidity and funding as well as settlement management.
+The Company’s corporate finance department is responsible for liquidity, funding and settlement.
 In addition, processes and policies related to such risks are overseen by senior management.
 Management monitors the Company’s net liquidity position through rolling forecasts on the basis of expected cash flows.

 The table below summarises the maturity profile of the Company’s financial liabilities based on contractual undiscounted payments at each reporting date: